symsoft/ecc-api-guide/sim_ordering.md

 Information about the SIM cards are also stored in the ECC platform.
 The API User will need to indicate what SIM card to use for a specific Subscription by using the _[iccid](parameters.md#iccid)_ parameter at [Subscription creation](create_subscription.md).
 It is also possible to [change SIM](change_sim.md) in use by a Subscription at a later stage should need arise.

-The SIM ordering procedure may be repeated several times.
+The SIM ordering procedure may be repeated several times as the API User requires additional SIM cards.
+It is worth to notice that this procedure may involve manufacturing of cards and may thus take some time.